i18next/i18next/CONTRIBUTING.md

 2. Create a `tsconfig.json` and a `i18next.d.ts` with the relevant properties inside `CustomOptions`
 3. If you need to test multiple tsconfig within the same scenario you can create another `tsconfig.json` but with a semantic name between tsconfig and json.
    E.g.: `tsconfig.nonEsModuleInterop.json` inside `test/typescript/misc`
-4. For more information about workspace setup check `vitest.workspace.mts`
+4. For more information about workspace setup check `vitest.workspace.typescript.mts`